A Guide to Benefits for disabled children

 Over 16s who are not working and would have difficulty working because of illness or disability can claim Employment and Support Allowance (ESA) (see Benefits for disabled adults).
 The test for ESA can be quite difficult to meet and it is worth getting advice if your child is unsuccessful.
 Young people claiming DLA/PIP can claim ESA while still in education.
 However, you can’t claim Child Benefit or Child Tax Credit at the same time as your young person claims ESA, so you may need advice about which to claim, or you can research the amounts involved.
 You can look at the different benefit amounts which would be paid depending on who claims by using an online calculator like the one on the website Turn2Us.
 Even if your young person claims ESA, you can still be their appointee for the benefit, if that is necessary (that means you would be responsible for making the claim and reporting all changes of circumstances).

 In some parts of the country, a young person claiming income-related ESA will be told to claim Universal Credit (UC) instead.
 You can be an appointee for UC if necessary (it is usually claimed online).
 You can’t claim Child Benefit or Child Tax Credit for a young person who is claiming UC, so you may need advice.
 UC can be less generous than income-related ESA, for example if your child gets PIP, and/or is thinking of working, so also get advice if you are not sure if they do have to claim UC.
+For more information on ESA and the different types you can claim see the GOV.UK guidance.

 Direct Payments (DP)